okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 	console.log( addTen(12) );
 	console.log( addTen(41) );

-The function has a single paramater named `x` which is available as a variable inside the function's code block.
+The function has a single parameter named `x` which is available as a variable inside the function's code block.
 All the function does is return that number plus ten.

 Call the function as you normally would but *pass an argument* to it in the parenthesis, namely, the number you want to add ten to. *Parameter* and *argument* are technical terms.
 When you define a function, you define its parameters.
 When you call it, you pass arguments to it.